leighleighleigh/saab-93NG-HPD-hacker/README.md

 ## Project Status (DEC **2021**)
 The **third** prototype of the PCB has been assembled and tested, as of August **2020**.
 During this testing period, mild success was had, and some text/images were displayed.
-The exact protocol is yet to be determined.
+The full protocol is yet to be determined.
 <p align="center">
 <img src="https://github.com/leighleighleigh/saab-93NG-HPD-hacker/blob/main/media/hpd_finally.jpg?raw=true" alt="" />
 </p>